RazrFalcon/svgdom/README.md

 ### Benefits
  - The element link(IRI, FuncIRI) is not just text, but actual link to another node.
  - At any time you can check which elements linked to the selected element.
 See `Node` doc for details.
+ - A complete support of text nodes: XML escaping, `xml:space`.
  - Many options that control data loading and saving.
  - See [libsvgparser](https://github.com/RazrFalcon/libsvgparser)'s README for parsing benefits.